 The conventional wisdom among VCs and founders is clear: the EU AI Act will strangle European AI before it can compete.
 Critics call it a regressive tax on startups, and thirty European founders signed an open letter warning it would leave Europe behind.
 These concerns deserve serious engagement - but they're solving for the wrong problem.
 The real barrier to enterprise AI adoption isn't regulatory burden.
-It's the trust deficit that sends 71% of enterprises worrying about security and compliance risks before they'll deploy.
+It is the trust deficit that makes enterprise buyers worry about security, accountability, and operational risk before they deploy.
 Enterprises aren't waiting for regulators to get out of the way.
 They're waiting for vendors who can prove their AI won't become a liability.

 Eurostar's Chatbot Shows What Ungoverned AI Actually Costs